11/2 & 11/3/07 Dale Hollow Fishing

 First up - Dad with his three catches.
 This is the guy that blue prints our fishing trips to Dale.
 He knows the line to use, the bait, the hooks, the places to fish.
 I can't remember a trip we haven't caught fish on.
 However, I can remember several trips were others have not caught fish.
 I can remember last year at the tournament as we watched others weighing their catches, I was thinking our catches were competetive.
 Interestingly, he is still curious and concerned with what others say about lake tactics.
 If anyone should be advising anyone on how to fish Dale Hollow it should be him.
 However, also interesting, our tactics don't change.
 We did change hook size this year, but only because the smaller hooks were no longer available.

 Below: This is the 4lb 4 ouncer...he was just over 21 inches.
 We are using a slighter larger hook than we did in years past and I think it is working to our favor.
 We don't seem to lose fish like we did in years past.
-Below: This guy was 3lbs 11 ounces.
-He was caught near the cottonwood tree cove.
-He was caught on Saturday morning.
-We revisited this location because the 4lb'er above was caught nearby on Friday morning.

 Below: This was my third catch of the trip.
 He was caught in the "Kentucky Hole."
 We were in the shade of the nearby ridge, it was late afternoon and the sun was going down.
 He was 2lbs 11 ounces and 19 inches long.
-Here is Charlie with a catch from Wednesday or Thursday.
-To really get a full grasp of Charlie's fishing expertise, readers should check the Dale Hollow notes from the same weekend last year.
-This man rocks!

 0 Comments: